Table of Contents

 What Is the Process of Student Loan Certification?

 After a lender approves your loan application and you accept the loan and its terms, the student loan certification process is automatically initiated.
 As a student borrower, you may not need to do anything.
-However, make sure to follow the process, via any emails or notifications from your lender or school, to make sure everything runs smoothly and no additional information is needed from you.
+However, make sure to follow the process, per any emails or notifications from your lender or school, so that everything runs smoothly and that your school or lender does not need any additional information from you.

-Here is the process of student loan certification:
+Below is the process of student loan certification.

-1. Lender Sends Loan Details to the School
+1. The Lender Sends Loan Details to Your School.

 The lender forwards your loan information to your school for certification.
-This includes details you’ve submitted during your application, like your personal information, enrollment information, and the loan amount requested.
+This includes details you’ve submitted during your application, such as your personal information, enrollment information, and the loan amount requested.

-During this step, your school will certify that your enrollment details are correct, the estimated COA for the enrollment period, and how much aid you are receiving during the period.
+During this step, your school will certify that your enrollment details are correct, as well as the estimated COA for the enrollment period and how much aid you are receiving during the period.

 Private student loan amounts can’t exceed a student’s COA, minus existing financial aid.
 If your loan details are correct and the amount is within the unfunded COA gap, the school can certify your loan with no changes.

 Alternatively, the school can certify your loan with changes, either to reduce the loan amount or correct your enrollment information, if needed.
-It can also deny the loan certification, which might happen if it can’t verify that you’re enrolled or you already have sufficient financial aid to cover your COA.
+It can also deny the loan certification, which it might do if it can’t verify that you’re enrolled or if you already have sufficient financial aid to cover your COA.

 Recommended: How To Apply for Student Loans